 If you’re near Truro, look up Reel Deal Fishing Charters.
 You can go deep-sea fishing with an experienced captain as your guide, so even if you’re new to fishing, you’ll be in good hands.
 Taking the family out on the boat and getting a catch will be a trip highlight your kids won’t forget!

 One of the most educational things to do in Cape Cod with kids is to visit Cape Cod Museums.
 One museum to add to your must-visit list is the Cape Cod Museum of Natural History in Brewster.
 It’s a museum dedicated to exploring the wonders of nature and wildlife.
-They have exhibits on archaeology, honey bees, and even how Cape Cod has changed over the last 10,000 years.
 It makes a great educational day trip for the whole family!

-Cape Cod even has a museum dedicated to children, called the Cape Cod Children’s Museum.
+Cape Cod even has a museum specifically for the kiddos, the Cape Cod Children’s Museum.
 It has play-and-learn exhibits for toddlers to eight year olds.
 Sit back and watch your children have fun at this interactive museum!

 If your children like movies better than theatre shows, you can take them to a drive-in movie.
 There’s a drive-in cinema called the Wellfleet Drive-In Theatre, and it’s open from Memorial Day through shortly after Labor Day.
 If you’re looking to give your children an authentic drive-in experience, this is the place to take them.